Sparkles have whimsy. Magic as a metaphor for AI makes sense. And both are less scary than killer Skynet robots and mass-scale copyright extraction

 - Concerns about killer robots – From 2001: A Space Odyssey’s HAL 9000 to the entire Terminator franchise, science fiction and popular culture have positioned humans against killer robots run by AIs.
 Its a great trope, but one that has also left a lasting impression on a lot of people.
 Now, as AI tools emerge from the tech fringes, the companies behind these AI tools are working hard to break free of the genre’s lethal autonomous weapons (LAWs) associations.

 - Artists copyright anxieties – AI is data hungry.
-So hungry in fact that there are on the public internet to feed into AI systems.
+So hungry in fact that there are concerns we will run out of content on the public internet to feed into AI systems.
 Of course, it begs the question where content up to now (and in the future) comes from?
 And who owns it?
 While it remains complicated to determine exactly how, when and where copyright infringement occurs across the AI lifecycle, there is no question that copyright material not owned by the technology companies building AI tools has been used in the training data.
 Couple with this the lack of transparency around what material has actually been used for training purposes and you can understand what creators are concerned. ⟨ Interestingly, when you look at the early court decisions in a number of recent copyright matters related to AI claims that the models are infringements themselves and that any output generated by them is an infringement are being dismissed.
 It seems largely what is surviving is infringement at the training data stage.
-But I feel that’s a separate blog post.⟩
+But I feel that’s a separate blog post. ⟩

 - Bias & other bullshit – On top of the copyright concerns segments of the public are rightly concerned about a swath of other issues bundled into AI.
-Biases in training data, the potential for large-scale displacement of jobs, secrecy, a lack of transparency, surveillance, facial recognition, AI exacerbating inequalities, automated decision-making systems (ADMS) and shift of the ‘locale’ of decisions to AI (especially where decisions impact people’s lives) and just a few of the concerns.
+Biases in training data, the potential for large-scale displacement of jobs, secrecy, a lack of transparency, surveillance, facial recognition, AI exacerbating inequalities, automated decision-making (ADM) systems and shift of the 'locale' of decisions to AI (especially where decisions impact people’s lives) and just a few of the concerns.
 Naturally, there is a lot of concern and controversy about AI tools.
 And each of these feed into larger existential crises around AI.

 - AI’s promise & possibility – On the flipside, AI is cutting-edge technology full of promises and new possibilities.
 Advocates and evangelists may overstate the benefits, but it is true that AI can contribute positively to society.
-It can increase productivity , it is as good if not better at diagnosing diseases , it can analyse data and identify patterns more quickly than humans , and myriad other things. ⟨ It is certainly much better than me at creating images of cats!⟩ The graph below by the McKinsey Global Institute plots the potential value AI will add to a range of industries, shown in billions of (presumably US) dollars.
+It can increase productivity , it is as good if not better at diagnosing diseases , it can analyse data and identify patterns more quickly than humans , and myriad other things. ⟨ It is certainly much better than me at creating images of cats! ⟩ The graph below by the McKinsey Global Institute plots the potential value AI will add to a range of industries, shown in billions of (presumably US) dollars.
 Industries include aerospace and defence, telecommunications, insurance, consumer packaged goods, healthcare systems and services and retail.

 - Making magic – For those who are new to these tools, they can seem almost magical.
-They ⟨ seemingly!⟩ create something from nothing and are able to do things that once seemed impossible.
+They ⟨ seemingly! ⟩ create something from nothing and are able to do things that once seemed impossible.
 And they can do things much quicker than we can.
-This is not surprising though; as the last of Arthur C. Clarke’s three laws says, “Any sufficiently advanced technology is indistinguishable from magic.”
+This is not surprising though; as the last of Arthur C. Clarke’s three laws says, "Any sufficiently advanced technology is indistinguishable from magic."

 Given there are both positive and negative perceptions of AI, it is not surprising that developers of AI tools are leaning in to the more positive associations.
 Using the Sparkle emoji extends all the wonder and excitement tied to the emoji to AI tech.
 It adds playfulness and lightheartedness to the tools, making AI feel more approachable.
 Sparkles are also associated with magic – which leverages the existing touch of magic AI enjoys.

-It turns out I am not the only one who has had this thought. andboth explored the phenomena, andand Daley Wilhelm used Medium to dig into the history of the association between Sparkles and AI.
+It turns out I am not the only one who has had this thought. andboth explored the phenomena, and Daley Wilhelm used Medium to dig into the history of the association between Sparkles and AI.
 Still, it seems obvious to me that the presence of sparkles in AI tools is an intentional indicator that ‘the magic of AI is just a click away’.

 Concluding comments